OpsMx/x509-gate-simple/README.md

 # x509-gate
 This repo contains all the files and instructions for setting up x509 Spinnaker gate

+## Setup Instructions
+- In the YAMLs, folder, create ONLY the k8s service
+- Create server-certs, JKS and create k8s secret for gate.jks
+- Deploy opsmx-gate-x509, ensure that the JKS is mounted correct
+- Create the k8s service
+- Create a LoadBalancer that routes traffic to the k8s service WITHOUT TLS termination or modification [ use of Ingress is discouraged.
+If we need to tls-passthrough must be enabled and tls-termination should be configured in the ingress]

 ## SERVER-CERTS folder contains
 - Instructions for creating server.crt and server.key
 - OPTIONAL: If required, instructions are there for generating self-signed ca and key